Substance Use Prevention & Intervention

 - Strengthens the transition back to school for students who have had problems with alcohol and other drug abuse.

 - School-wide prevention activities.

 - Informational workshops for parents, school staff, and community members.

-Funding a Student Assistance Program in your school requires leveraging district funds, utilizing Title IV Part A dollars, applying for grants, or qualifying as a CPWI location.
+Funding a Student Assistance Program in your school requires leveraging district funds, utilizing Title IV Part A dollars, and applying for grants.
 See funding resources in the Funding Student Assistance with Title IV Part A document.